How to Draw Cloth Folds Step by Step Tutorial

 For more on drawing and shading simple shapes see:

-Shade the cloth as described above.
-For the actual process of applying the pencil strokes try and do it in a way that reinforces the shape of the cloth.
+For the actual shading process try and apply the pencil strokes it in a way that reinforces the shape of the cloth.

 For more on different stroke types see: